Rainout gives Nats, Cubs starting pitching options, but they aren't taking them

 Washington Nationals

-Manager Dusty Baker told reporters that he's sticking with Roark and that Stephen Strasburg is feeling "under the weather."
-He also said that Strasburg threw a bullpen session on Monday, taking him out of the running to start Wednesday.
+Nats manager Dusty Baker told reporters that he's sticking with Tanner Roark and that Stephen Strasburg is feeling "under the weather."
+Baker also said that Strasburg threw a bullpen session Monday, taking him out of the running to start Wednesday.

 Roark had an up-and-down season.
 He pitched to a 4.67 ERA, 1.34 WHIP and finished the season with a 5.84 ERA in his last five outings.
 He's a big step down from the Nationals' three Cy Young contenders.

 Speaking of which, Strasburg worked Game 1 of the series.
 He was no-hitting the Cubs through five innings.
 Sure, they got to him in the sixth and he took the loss, but those runs weren't earned.
-He struck out 10 compared to just one walk.
+He struck out 10 against one walk.
 Once he returned from injury Aug.
 19, Strasburg pitched to a 0.84 ERA in eight starts the rest of the way.
 His stuff has been filthy as he's been nearly unhittable for stretches.

 If Strasburg did get the ball, the Nationals would be planning ahead for Game 5 as well.
 Gio Gonzalez would be ready to go on regular rest and Max Scherzer already said he's planning on being available in relief for Game 5.